WToner/Old-Projects/README.md

 ![alt text](https://github.com/WToner/Old-Projects/blob/main/ThreeDogsPixels.png?raw=true)

+- This project needs to be worked on much more when time permits.
+The current primary strategy involves 'rounding' each pixel to the nearest palette colour.
+This is a very poor methodology.
+Account needs to be taken of the average colour of the resulting images of patches of various sizes.

 ## Crypto ##
 - A project from around Jan 2021 for predicting crypto-currency prices.
 Historical prices were scraped from various exchanges.
 Using these one can train simple regression models in an attempt to uncover underlying patterns.